madkins23/curate/README.md

 and keeps files that just happen to be created in the same second from colliding.
 For example, two deer cameras that happen to snap photos at the exact same second.

+Source files are renamed based on the pattern of their original name.
+If the pattern is not recognized the renaming fails and the file is not copied.
+The `-unmatched` flag can be used to allow these files to be copied without renaming.

 ### Copying

 When files are copied to the target directory the file names may collide.